 Data measurement period

 Data is from July 1, 2014 – June 30, 2015.
 The measurement period varies by measure, but in general, the data come from 2014 and 2015.

 Accountability for a patient's care was assigned to a doctor's office based primarily on which adult primary care doctor the patient saw the most during the measurement year and the year prior.
 Doctors were linked to offices and medical groups using a provider directory developed for Oregon.

-When there are multiple topics on one page (such as mammogram, pap test and chlamydia test for women's health), the sort order is based on the average of the scores ("Better," "Average," or "Below") for each topic rather than the underlying percentage.
-For the purposes of calculating the sorting order for these topics, a "Better" score is three points, an "Average" score is two points and "Below" is one point.
-If "Results not available" is the score for one of the topics, that score is excluded for the purposes of sorting.
+When there are multiple topics on one page (such as mammogram, pap test and chlamydia test for women's health), the sort order is based on the score for the first measure displayed ("Better," "Average," or "Below") for each topic rather than the underlying percentage.

 In situations where clinics or medical groups are tied on the sort order, they are listed alphabetically.